mksaraf/kubernetes-lab-tutorial/openshift/basics.md

 NAME      DISPLAY NAME     STATUS demo      OpenShift Demo   Active

-oc describe project demo

-Name:                   demo
-Namespace:              <none>
-Created:                8 seconds ago
-Labels:                 <none>
-Annotations:            openshift.io/description=This is the first demo project with OpenShift
-                        openshift.io/display-name=OpenShift Demo
-Display Name:           OpenShift Demo
-Description:            This is the first demo project with OpenShift
-Status:                 Active
-Node Selector:          <none>
-Quota:                  <none>
-Resource limits:        <none>
 ```

+In OpenShift, a project is a Kubernetes namespace with additional annotations.
 Projects provide for easier multi tenancy than standard namespaces.
 Having stricter validation than namespaces, projects are actually indirectly created by the server by a request mechanism.
 Thus you do not need to give users the ability to create projects directly.

 The project list is a special endpoint that determines what projects you should be able to see.
 This is not possible to express via RBAC authorizations, i.e. list namespaces means you can see all namespaces.